numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 Calling f2py from Python
 ------------------------

-The f2py program is written in Python and can be run from inside your module.
-An example of the final interface executed using Python code is:
+The f2py program is written in Python and can be run from inside your code to compile Fortran code at runtime, as follows:

 .. code-block:: python

-    import numpy.f2py as f2py
+    from numpy import f2py
-    fid = open('add.f')
+    with open("add.f") as sourcefile:
-    source = fid.read()
+        sourcecode = sourcefile.read()
-    fid.close()
-    f2py.compile(source, modulename='add')
+    f2py.compile(sourcecode, modulename='add')
     import add

 The source string can be any valid Fortran code.
 If you want to save